liambrandwein/cs326-final-alpha/docs/ideas.md

 1. Add platforms of interests (e.g. Twitch, Youtube)
 2. Add their favorite creators from those platforms to their watchlist.

 Alternatively, the user can also add a creator and the different channels on different platforms associated with this creator.
 Given the user's profile, we can now display a content feed showing which creator is streaming.
-As such, there are several engineering components to our problem.
+As such, there are several engineering components to our project.

 * __Database__: Each user watchlist (profile) consists of a list of tuples (creator, platform, channel url).
 For example,